Resham1424/Revolutionizing-Liver-Care-Predicting-Liver-Cirrhosis-Using-Machine-Learning-Techniques/README.md

 # Revolutionizing-Liver-Care-Predicting-Liver-Cirrhosis-Using-Machine-Learning-Techniques
 "This project predicts liver cirrhosis using machine learning.
 It involves data preprocessing, EDA, model building, and evaluation to assist in early diagnosis and improve patient care."

-Revolutionizing Liver Care: Liver Cirrhosis Prediction

-📂 Project Description
+📋 Project Overview

-This project aims to develop a machine learning-based web application for predicting liver cirrhosis using patient health data.
-The system uses a trained Random Forest model to provide predictions that can assist in early diagnosis and better liver care.
+This project predicts liver cirrhosis using machine learning techniques.
+It involves data preprocessing, exploratory data analysis (EDA), model building, and evaluation to assist in early diagnosis and improve patient care.

 ---

+🎯 Project Objectives

+Develop a machine learning-based web application for predicting liver cirrhosis.

+Use patient health data to train a model that can provide early diagnosis support.

+Create a user-friendly interface using Flask.

+---

-💻 Technologies Used
+🛠️ Technologies Used

 Python